Several dead in Copenhagen mall shooting; suspect arrested | Law-Order

 - Denmark

-A gunman opened fire inside a busy shopping mall in the Danish capital on Sunday, killing several people and wounding several others, police said.
+Gunman opened fire inside a busy shopping mall in the Danish capital Sunday, killing several people and wounding several others, police said.

 A 22-year-old Danish man was arrested, Copenhagen police inspector Søren Thomassen told reporters, adding there was no indication that anyone else was involved in the attack, though police were still investigating.
 Gun violence is relatively rare in Denmark.

 Thomassen said it was too early to speculate on the motive for the shooting, which happened in the late afternoon at Field's, one of the biggest shopping malls in Scandinavia and located on the outskirts of the Danish capital.
-When the shots rang out, some people hid in shops while others fled in a panicked stampede, according to witnesses.
+When the shots rang out, some people hid in shops while others fled in a panicked stampede, witnesses said.

 Danish broadcaster TV2 published a grainy photo of the alleged gunman, a man wearing knee-length shorts and a tank top and holding what appeared to be a rifle in his right hand.

 “He seemed very violent and angry,” eyewitness Mahdi Al-Wazni told TV2.
 “He spoke to me and said it (the rifle) isn't real as I was filming him.
 He seemed very proud of what he was doing.''
-Copenhagen Mayor Sophie H. Andersen tweeted: “Terrible reports of shooting in Fields.
-We do not yet know for sure how many were injured or dead, but it is very serious.”
+Danish Prime Minister Mette Frederiksen said the Scandinavian country had been hit by a “cruel attack.” ''It is incomprehensible.
+Heartbreaking.
+Pointless,” she said.
+“Our beautiful and usually so safe capital was changed in a split second.”
 Images from the scene showed people running out of the mall, and TV2 posted a photo of a man being put on a stretcher.
-After the shooting, an enormous contingent heavily-armed police officers patrolled the area, with several fire department vehicles also parked outside the mall.
+After the shooting, an enormous contingent of heavily armed police officers patrolled the area, with several fire department vehicles also parked outside the mall.

 Laurits Hermansen told Danish broadcaster DR that he was in a clothing store at the shopping centre with his family when he heard “three, four bangs.
 Really loud bangs.
 It sounded like the shots were being fired just next to the store.”
 The shopping centre is on the outskirts of Copenhagen just across from a subway station for a line that connects the city centre with the international airport.
 A major highway also runs adjacent to the mall.